 If you live in a temperate part of the world, having tomatoes in your garden may feel like a given.
 They are one of the quintessential vegetables of the vegetable garden.
-But if you live in a hot climate or, even worse, a hot and wet climate, tomatoes are not so easy.
+However, if you live in a hot climate or, even worse, a hot and wet climate, tomatoes are not so easy.
 Luckily, science is hard at work spreading the tomato love around, and every year universities are putting out new, hardier varieties that will thrive in more climates… and still taste good.
 The Neptune is one such variety.
 Keep reading to learn more about Neptune tomato plant care and how to grow a Neptune tomato.

 Neptune Tomato Info